rengav13/portfolio-readable/README.md

 * [Lodash: A modern JavaScript utility library delivering modularity, performance & extras.](https://lodash.com/)
 * [Moment.js: Parse, validate, manipulate, and display dates and times in JavaScript.](https://momentjs.com/)

+## API Server

+Information about the API server and how to use it can be found in its [README file](api-server/README.md).

 ## References

 * [Using Axios with React](https://alligator.io/react/axios-react/)

-## API Server
+## License

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).
+The content of this repository is licensed under [MIT License](/LICENSE)